Tennessee governor delays scheduled execution due to virus

 Tennessee resumed executions in August 2018 at a pace topped only by Texas.
 During that time, seven Tennessee inmates have been put to death, with only two selecting lethal injection.

+Lee has deflected when asked if he’s comfortable with the amount of executions that have continued to ramp up in Tennessee.
+He has also declined to weigh in when asked about the increased use of the electric chair in those executions.
+The U.S. Supreme Court has never ruled on whether electrocution violates the 8th Amendment ban on cruel and unusual punishment.

+Instead, he has repeatedly said that the death penalty is a legal option in Tennessee and that he is compelled to “abide by the law.”

-Nichols was convicted of rape and first-degree felony murder in the 1988 death of Karen Pulley in Hamilton County.
+Nichols was convicted of rape and first-degree felony murder in the 1988 death of 21-year-old Karen Pulley in Hamilton County.
+Court documents say he raped and hit Pulley on the head several times with a board.
+She was found alive by her roommates but later died the following day.
+Nichols was sentenced to death in 1990.

 Feb.
 20 was the most recent execution in Tennessee, when Nicholas Sutton died in the electric chair.